Zlatan (musician): Early life and career

 Zlatan gained further exposure following his collaboration with Chinko Ekun and Lil Kesh on the 2018 hit single "Able God".
-Shortly afterwards, he dropped "Zanku", a song that was accompanied by a dance routine of the same name.
+Shortly afterwards, he dropped "Zanku", a song that was accompanied by a viral dance routine of the same name.
 Towards the end of 2018, Zlatan released the Davido-assisted track "Osanle".
 In early 2019, he released "Glory" before being featured on Burna Boy's "Killin Dem", a track from the latter's fourth studio album African Giant.
-Shortly afterwards, he was featured on Ceeza Milli's "Flenjo" and Naira Marley's "Am I a Yahoo Boy".
-On 26 July 2019, Zlatan announced he signed an endorsement deal with Coca-Cola.
+Shortly afterwards, he was featured on Lil kesh "Flenjo" and Naira Marley's "Am I a Yahoo Boy".
+On 26 July 2019, Zlatan signed an endorsement deal with Coca-Cola.

-Zanku Records
+2020–present: Zanku Records and EndSARS protest

-On January 1, 2020, Zlatan took to his Instagram page to announce the launch of his record label 'Zanku Records' without no artists unveiled.
+On January 1, 2020, Raphael took to his Instagram page to announce the launch of his record label 'Zanku Records' with no artists unveiled.
 Down to February 25, he celebrated his birthday while he announced the numbers and names of acts he signed.
-He listed three artists named: Papisnoop, Oberz and Jamopyper, he also announced the official signing of a Videographer/Cinematographer named Visionary Pictures, his Manager 'Manager Jiggy', his Music Producer Rexxie and a PR Consultant 'Biesloaded'.
+He listed three artists named: Papisnoop, Oberz and Jamopyper.
+He also announced the official signing of a Videographer/Cinematographer named Visionary Pictures, his Manager 'Manager Jiggy', his Music Producer Rexxie and a PR ConsultantBiesloaded'.
 He made this announcement with a picture of him and seven other people via his Instagram page.